koreyconway/Chrome-Downloads/README.md

 # Downloads
 Button to open the downloads page

-# Get Started
+## Get Started
 Install in chrome as an extension

-# How to use
+## How to use
     - Click the extension icon/button

-## Possible Future Features
-    - trigger+middle click to cycle through tabs with MRU

 ## Features
+    - if there is already a downloads tab in the current window, it will focus that tab